FOUR PAWS is gathering outside of parliament on World Animal Day, October 4th, 2024, to ''Bring Animals to Parliament''.

 With temperatures soaring above 40°C,

-re calling on food retailers to please consider upgrading your business ethics
+we, your customers, are calling on food retailers to please consider upgrading your business ethics

 in regard to mutton and lamb product labelling,